manuelinfosec/toot-db/docs/references.md

 - 🔗 [Consistency Models](https://jepsen.io/consistency) (Jepsen 2016)

-For more background on this, in particular on how snapshot isolation provided by the MVCC transaction engine used in toyDB does not fit into the traditional SQL isolation levels, the following classic papers were useful:
+For more background on this, in particular on how snapshot isolation provided by the MVCC transaction engine used in tootDB does not fit into the traditional SQL isolation levels, the following classic papers were useful:

 - 📄 [A Critique of ANSI SQL Isolation Levels](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-95-51.pdf) (H Berenson et al 1995)